avaneev/biteopt/README.md

 The CDEOpt class implements a Differential Evolution-alike DFO solver, but in the population-handling framework of BiteOpt.
 "DE/best/3/bit".
 Mutation parameter is fixed, equals to 0.25.
 Instead of a crossover, the method uses 1-bit randomization.
-Population size is equal to 20\*Dims, by default.
+Population size is equal to 30\*Dims, by default.
-Population is initialized with a Gaussian sampling.
+Population is initialized with Gaussian sampling.

 ## Citing ##